niels-slotboom/notes/Submanifolds.typ

 == Vector Bundles: Intuition and Definitions
 So far, when we discussed vectorial (or tensorial) objects, our expressions have been entirely pointwise.
 We have considered, for example, maps from $T_p cal(M)$ to $T_phi(p) cal(N)$, where $cal(N)$ is another manifold and $phi: cal(M)-> cal(N)$ is a smooth map between them.
 These are relations between tangent spaces at individual points.

 However, since there exists a tangent space at every point $p in cal(M)$, it is natural to seek a way to _assemble_ or _bundle together_ all these tangent spaces into a single structure.
-Intuitively, we take the manifold $cal(M)$ and, at each point, attach the tangent space at that point.
+Intuitively, we take the manifold $cal(M)$ and, at each point, attach the to it its corresponding tangent space.
 This yields a new, higher-dimensional manifold-like object that encodes all the tangent spaces and their relation to points in $cal(M)$.
 This construction is known as the _tangent bundle_.

-Of course, this is a loose and purely intuitive description.
+Of course, this is just a loose and purely intuitive description.
 In this section, we aim to make rigorous the idea of "attaching a vector space to each point of a manifold" by introducing the notion of a _vector bundle_.
 In the next section, we will see that the tangent (and cotangent) bundles---central objects in differential geometry---are but special instances of this general concept.
 \ \
 *Definition* (Vector Bundle) Let $cal(M)$ be a smooth manifold of dimension $m$.
 A _smooth real vector bundle_ of rank $n$ over $cal(M)$ is a triple $(cal(E), pi, cal(M))$, where: